 Here is a short-list of synthetic cosmetic ingredients that you should avoid at all costs:

-Another heavy metal used in lipsticks, etc; toxic; banned from European cosmetics years ago.
+Toxic, heavy metal used in lipsticks and other cosmetic products.
+Banned from European cosmetics years ago.

 Used in many personal care products including hairsprays and nail polish removers.
 Inhalation of fumes may be toxic and are a threat to public health.
 Benzene is a powerful bone marrow poison and there is mounting evidence that it also is associated with leukemia.
 Derived from toluene and gasoline, it is also used in the manufacturing of detergents, nylon and artificial leather.
 It is carcinogenic, mutagenic, and toxic.

 Used in shampoos designed to combat dandruff, dry skin, and scalp.
 Used as color in cosmetics and hair dyes.
 Hidden in names such as FD, FDC, FD&C color.
 Causes cancer in animals and is a frequent source of allergies, rashes, and hives.
 Carcinogenic and toxic.